Chess960: Setup

+There are 960 possible starting positions.
+The starting position is usually chosen randomly by software, but can be done using multiple rolls of a standard six-sided die.

 Black's pieces are placed equal-and-opposite to White's pieces.
 (For example, if the white king is randomly determined to start on f1, then the black king is placed on f8.)
 Pawns are placed on the players' second ranks as in classical chess.

 After setup, the game is played the same as classical chess in all respects, with the exception of castling from the different possible starting positions for king and rooks.